1. Phase Transformations

 6."Phase Transformations: Examples from Titanium and Zirconium Alloys (Pergamon Materials Series)" by Srikumar Banerjee and Pradip Mukhopadhyay

-“Phase Transformations: Examples from Titanium and Zirconium Alloys (Pergamon Materials Series)” Book Review: The book deals with the effect of pressure change, radiation and deformation on the transformations.
-It explains the concept of order-disorder transformations thoroughly.
-The phase transformations and reactions in organic materials, including thermodynamic, kinetic and crystallographic aspects are described in the book.
-The book discusses the developments in the field of phase transformations due to computing power and experimental capability.
+“Phase Transformations: Examples from Titanium and Zirconium Alloys (Pergamon Materials Series)” Book Review: This book focuses on various factors affecting phase transformations, such as changes in pressure, radiation, and deformation.
+It provides a comprehensive explanation of order-disorder transformations.
+Additionally, the book covers phase transformations and reactions in organic materials, including thermodynamic, kinetic, and crystallographic aspects.
+The advancements in the field of phase transformations, facilitated by computing power and experimental capability, are also discussed in the book.

 7."Conductor Insulator Quantum Phase Transitions" by Vladimir Dobrosavljevic and Nandini Trivedi